spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

-### Lab instruction 5
+### Lab instructions 5 and Lab Instructions 6
-In order to complete the necessary steps to encyrpt the password.
+In order to complete the necessary steps to encyrpt the password .
 I typed R1 (config) #service password-encryption as shown in the screenshot below

-Now, the password is encyrpted.

 ![image](https://github.com/user-attachments/assets/58d63f1f-a35f-4b96-95c4-e5049b13a4c4)
 **After Encryption for R1**